nkitanov/iaq_board/README.md

 #### *How to add it in Home Assistant?*

 If you have Home Assistant you have to [install the ESPHome addon](https://esphome.io/guides/getting_started_hassio.html), and after that [add the device](https://esphome.io/components/api.html).
 All sensors, switches, LEDs will appear automatically as entities in Home Assistant.
 Then you can add them on the dashboard, here is one of my devices added on Home Assistant dashboard with all data from it.
-LED2 can be controlled (on, off, color) from home assistant and on the bottom is the switch slider for calibration of the CO2 sensor:

 ![](images/hass.png)